-This article provides details about supported video formats, adaptive streaming (HLS), as well as the expected output for videos uploaded through Vidyard's encoding service.
+This article provides details about supported video formats, adaptive streaming (HLS), as well as the expected output for videos uploaded to Vidyard's encoding service.

 Supported video formats

-Vidyard allows you to upload a broad range of video formats.
-Below is a list of some common containers/codecs that work nicely with Vidyard, but it is by no means an exhaustive list:
+Vidyard supports a comprehensive range of video formats and codecs commonly used on the web.
+Below is a list of some of the common containers/codecs that work nicely with Vidyard, but it is by no means an exhaustive list:

 |Containers||WEBM, MP4, MKV, MOV|